aurmartin/aurmartin.fr/input/index.md

 ## About Me

-I have experience designing and implementing scalable web applications using a range of technologies and frameworks, including React, Node.js, and PostgreSQL.
+I have experience designing and implementing scalable web applications using a range of technologies and frameworks, including Elixir, React, Node.js, and PostgreSQL.
 My expertise in both front-end and back-end development allows me to tackle complex projects and deliver high-quality solutions.

 Whether working independently or as part of a team, I am committed to delivering maintainable, well-documented code that adheres to best practices and industry standards.

-Let's build something great together!

-## Abous This Site
+## About This Site

 This site is inspired by [gwern.net](https://www.gwern.net/) awesome website!
 I wanted to have a simple and clean website to showcase my projects and blog posts.
 I also wanted to have a website that I could easily update and maintain.
 I decided to build it using [11ty](https://www.11ty.dev/), a static site generator, and host it on [Netlify](https://www.netlify.com/).